jamieQ/RFTG/README.md

 You may also change these setting once the game is running with the "Select Parameters" option under the Game menu.

 If you have compiled with the --enable-server option, you can launch the server program with "./server".
+It accepts the following options:

+	-p <num>	-- Port number (deault is 16309)
+	-d <string>	-- Database name (default is 'rftg')

 ### INTERFACE